Paul Brand (journalist)

-Paul Brand is a Welsh journalist who is UK editor of ITV News.
-He has been presenter of current affairs programme Tonight since 2022.
+Paul Brand is a Welsh journalist who is UK Editor of ITV News.
+He has been presenter of current affairs programme Tonight since 2022 and is also a regular presenter of ITV News at Ten, Good Morning Britain and a radio show on LBC.
 He was formerly a political correspondent for ITV News.
-He was central to the reporting on Partygate, a political scandal which culminated in the resignation of Prime Minister Boris Johnson.

 Early and personal life

 Brand grew up in Bridgend and St Athan, Wales.
 His mother trained as a solicitor.
 He grew up in the late 1980s and early 1990s.
 He attended his local comprehensive school, where he became head boy, and says he wanted to be a journalist from "about the age of 17 or 18".
 He attended the University of Oxford and received a bursary from ITV to study journalism at City, University of London.

 Brand is married to civil servant Joe Cuddeford.
 They have a son, born through a surrogate mother.

 Career

 Brand began his career as a production journalist at ITV Wales.
 He worked as a reporter, before becoming a political correspondent for ITV Yorkshire and ITV Tyne Tees & Border.
 He then reported on politics for Good Morning Britain, and joined the network ITV News team in 2016.
 He became a political correspondent for ITV News.
 During the 2016 EU membership referendum, Brand was the first reporter to call the defining result in Sunderland as Leave.
-Brand co-founded the campaign School Diversity Week, and is a patron of the charity Just Like Us, both of which promote LGBT+ inclusivity in schools.
+Brand co-founded the campaign School Diversity Week, which encourages LGBT+ inclusivity in schools.
 He hosts the ITV News podcast Acting Prime Minister.

-In July 2018 Brand got Prime Minister Theresa May to apologise for how she had voted on gay rights in the past.
+In July 2018, during Brand's interview with Prime Minister Theresa May, she apologised for how she had sometimes voted on gay rights in the past, stating that she had "developed her view" on LGBT issues.

-Brand became UK editor of ITV News.
+Brand became UK Editor of ITV News in 2021.
 He led an investigation for Tonight called Searching for Patient Zero: Britain's AIDS Tragedy, in which he uncovered the identity of the first recorded person to die of AIDS in the UK, John Eaddie.
 In November 2021 he presented a documentary about Eaddie.

-He produced the first evidence of a party in Downing Street during a COVID-19 lockdown, when he reported of a party that took place in May 2020.
-He obtained footage of Downing Street staff at a December 2020 press conference rehearsal, in which they joked about a Christmas party that secretly took place at 10 Downing Street while the country was in a lockdown.
-He later revealed an email inviting Downing Street staff to a party in the garden in May 2020.
+Brand produced the first evidence of a party in Downing Street during a COVID-19 lockdown, when he reported of a party that took place in May 2020.
+He obtained significant footage of Downing Street staff at a December 2020 press conference rehearsal, in which they joked about a Christmas party that secretly took place at 10 Downing Street while the country was in a lockdown.
+The ensuing political scandal became known by the name Partygate.
+Brand later revealed an email inviting Downing Street staff to a party in the garden in May 2020, evidence of a birthday party for Boris Johnson (which Johnson was subsequently fined for) and evidence of a leaving party for Boris Johnson's former Director of Communications Lee Cain.